-Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process ii.
+ii.
 Climate change aspects that have influenced the strategy.
-Approximately 88% of our carbon footprint is related to electricity usage; therefore, energy management is a primary cost reduction and climate change driver for us.
-Additionally, approximately 10% of our operating costs at the property level (within our boundary) are electricity expenses, and a significant portion of our GHG emissions are attributable to purchased electricity.
-Each of these climate change aspects has influenced our business strategy, requiring adaptation.
+Approximately 85% of our carbon footprint is related to electricity usage; therefore, energy management is a primary cost reduction and climate change driver for us.
+Additionally, approximately [10]% of our operating costs at the property level (within our boundary) are electricity expenses, and a significant portion of our GHG emissions are attributable to purchased electricity.
+Each of these climate change aspects have influenced our business strategy, requiring adaptation.
 As such, reducing energy usage (and consequently carbon emissions) while ensuring that the quality of our facilities support our tenants' operations, are fundamental strategy components in both the short- and long-term to maximize efficient operating performance and profitability.
 Furthermore, reduced energy usage aids in mitigating the impacts of projected electricity cost increases.
-An additional climate change aspect that has influenced our strategy is the potential for efficiency-related regulatory changes, and the need to prepare for such changes in advance of regulatory enactment. iii.
+An additional climate change aspect that has influenced our strategy is the potential for efficiency-related regulatory changes, and the need to prepare for such changes in advance of regulatory enactment.
+Thirdly, reputation risk associated with sustainability performance, as assessed by the investor community, is an important aspect influencing our strategy for existing portfolio and future acquisitions.

+iii.
 Important components of short-term strategy influenced by climate change.
-The most important components of our short-term (over the next three years) strategy that have been influenced by climate change include the continued development and implementation of best practices, such as participation in sustainability reporting initiatives, and to improve energy efficiency across our properties.
+The most important components of our short-term (over the next three years) strategy that have been influenced by climate change include the continued development and implementation of best practices, such as participation in sustainability reporting initiatives, and to improve energy efficiency across our portfolio of properties.
 Within each of our identified business segments, management conducts monthly reviews of operational results during which progress in key areas, including energy, are reviewed against applicable budgets.
 This process includes the monthly delivery of reports that benchmark energy data to address issues and implement information-based actions, which directly results in the influence to, and subsequent adjustment of, our short-term strategy.
-Further, the monthly review of energy data includes c iv.
+Further, the monthly review of energy data includes comparisons of energy usage against budgeted and historical usage.
+To the extent facilities demonstrate significant variances from budget or historical usage, management seeks to develop and implement mitigation plans, including but not limited to the implementation of alternative energy (solar) projects, for example.

+iv.
 Important components of long-term strategy influenced by climate change.
 Attaining our future goals of minimizing carbon emissions, reducing energy consumption and maximizing energy efficiency are some important components of our long-term (4+ years) strategy that have been influenced by climate change.
-Such components have led to increased focus on best operating practices, expanded training of personnel, the development of long-term energy reduction goals, and the monitoring and reporting of results, each of which has directly resulted in the influence to, and subsequent adjustment of, our long-term strategy.
-Furthermore, these long-term initiatives will be enhanced by the development of detailed and systematic processes to invest in more energy efficient technologies. v.
+Such components have led to increased focus on best operating practices, expanded training of personnel, the development of long-term energy reduction goals (20% by 2020), and the monitoring and reporting of results, each of which has directly resulted in the influence to, and subsequent adjustment of, our long-term strategy.
+Furthermore, these long-term initiatives are enhanced by the development of detailed and systematic processes to invest in more energy efficient technologies.

+v.
 Strategic advantages gained over competitors.
-Our commitment to sustainability and the implementation of energy saving efforts throughout our properties will provide us with an advantage over our competitors not employing these strategies.
+Our commitment to sustainability and the implementation of energy, emissions, water and waste saving efforts throughout our properties will provide us with an advantage over our competitors not employing these strategies.
 Examples of such advantages include obtaining new tenants seeking energy efficient facilities, and new investors who prefer to invest in companies that address climate change.